agoston-io/js-client/README.md

 # Agoston.io js client

-Client that connect an [Agoston.io](https://agoston.io) backend to you Vue.JS project.
+A client that connects an [Agoston.io](https://agoston.io) backend to your frontend project.
+The client allows you to authenticate and log out your users and exposes a preconfigured Apollo client ready to handle your GraphQL queries, mutations, and subscriptions.

 ## Usage